 After making his European stage debut as Fenton in the new production of Falstaff at the Cologne Opera in October of 2016, Armenian tenor Liparit Avetisyan was invited to make several other important debuts in the 2016/17 season: Rodolfo in La Boheme with the Frankfurt Opera, Alfredo in La Traviata with Opera Australia in Sydney, and Alfredo at the Royal Opera House, Covent Garden.
 He also returned to Covent Garden to make his role debut as Nemorino in L’elisir d’amore.
-In the 2017/18 season, Avetisyan sings Alfredo at the Hamburg State Opera, Berlin State Opera and Semperoper Dresden, and appears as Rodolfo at the Deutsche Oper Berlin.
-He will also make his French stage debut as Lensky in Eugene Onegin at the Opera du Rhin in Strasbourg, return to Cologne as Alfredo and the Duke in Rigoletto, and appear as Nemorino in Dresden.
+In the 2017/18 season, Avetisyan sings Alfredo at the Bolshoi Theatre, Hamburg State Opera, Berlin State Opera and Semperoper Dresden, and appears as Rodolfo at the Deutsche Oper Berlin.
+He makes his French stage debut as Lensky in Eugene Onegin at the Opera du Rhin in Strasbourg, returns to Cologne as Alfredo and the Duke in Rigoletto, and appears as Nemorino in Dresden.
+Avetisyan will also return to the Royal Opera House, Covent Garden for their spring gala and sing his first Tamino in Die Zauberflöte at the Peralada Festival.

 In October of 2015, Avetisyan sang Don Jose in Alexander Titel’s new production of Carmen in Yekaterinburg, subsequently making his Moscow debut in January of 2016 as Des Grieux in the new production of Massenet’s Manon at the Staniskalvy-Nemirovich-Danchenko Opera.
 He returned there in June of 2016 as the Prince in the new staging of Prokofiev’s The Love for Three Oranges and as Almaviva in Il Barbiere di Siviglia.
 Avetisyan also participated in the company’s tour of China in Carmen.